NightmareXIV/NightmareXIV.github.io/docs/upgrades.md

 - There is no minimum price, other than the one imposed by the choice of the payment system.

 Commissioning an upgrade will refresh Free Update Period to 1 year after upgrade will be completed.

+If you or other developer has modified the commissioned plugin's code using AI, your free update period will end immediately.
+{: .warning }